KamilLelonek/recurring_events/README.md

     mix test [--stale]

 This will run the entire test suite and report prospective errors.
 When you add ` --stale` flag, you will make sure that only changed tests will be run.

+## Linting

+There's [`credo`](https://github.com/rrrene/credo) linting mechanizm implemented.
+To check design, readability or refactoring opportunities you can run:

+     mix credo

+This will report all suggested changes to be done.